Enamel Vs Acrylic Vs Lacquer Model Paint Compatibility

 Lacquer Model Paints Over Acrylics And Enamels

-Spray paint and airbrushing a lacquer top coat over an acrylic or enamel base coat is never a good idea.
+Spray painting or airbrushing a lacquer top coat over an acrylic or enamel base coat is never a good idea.

 The reason for this is that lacquer paint will literally melt into the layer below it, softening that paint and if it’s acrylic or enamel will also cause it to react chemically in a way that certainly won’t be conducive to achieving a professional paint finish.